Nymphomaniac: Vol. I review: Lars von Trier offers his latest ‘little nugget of genius’

 Lastly, Lars von Trier has said that all of his films are intended to irritate his mother, a free-thinking communist nudist who did not believe in rules and didn’t follow them.
 Mrs. Trier had an affair with her boss, a German fellow, who it turns out is von Trier’s biological father – a fact that he did not find out until his mother was on her deathbed.
 This does not imply a case of nymphomania on mom’s part, but it does reinforce the idea that von Trier is trained by both nature and nurture to explore uncharted territories and not to conform.

 Given von Trier’s ironist inclinations, it’s difficult to discern whether his attempts at irritating his mom are meant to please or displease.
 One suspects the director would likely take pleasure either way.

 Nymphomaniac Vol. I (2013).
-Director and Scr.: Lars von Trier.
+Dir. & Scr.: Lars von Trier.
 Cast: Shia LaBeouf, Stacy Martin, Charlotte Gainsbourg, Stellan Skarsgård, Willem Dafoe, Uma Thurman, Christian Slater, Sophie Kennedy Clark, Connie Nielsen, Jesper Christensen, Hugo Speer, Saskia Reeves, Udo Kier, Jean-Marc Barr, Jamie Bell, Mia Goth, Caroline Goodall.

 Stacy Martin Nymphomaniac movie photo: Magnolia Pictures.